First Dates Advice for Men

 - Don’t wear sloppy, wrinkled clothes or clothes that smell like they sat wet for a while before drying.

-- Do not chew gum noisily.
+- Do not chew with your mouth open or crunch on gum noisily.

 - Please leave the sneakers at home unless you’re doing something very casual and even then make sure they’re nice and clean.